Visit an aquarium, planetarium, rainforest, and natural history museum—all under one living roof.

 Geminid meteor shower, 2012 © Mike Lewinski

-New Moon—sighting of the first young crescent after this new Moon marks the start of Safar, the second month of the Moon-based Islamic calendar.
-This sighting will be possible just after sunset on the 20th.
+New Moon.
+First sighting of the young crescent after this new moon marks the start of the fifth month of the Moon-based Islamic calendar, Jumada-al-Oola (also known as Jumada al awwal).
+This sighting will be possible just after sunset on the 18th.

-New Moon occurs very late this evening (some calendars list this on the 18th for other time zones).
-First sighting of the young crescent after this new Moon marks the start of Rabi at Thani, the fourth month of the Moon-based Islamic calendar.
-This sighting is possible just after sunset on December 30.
+New Moon.
+Sighting of the first young crescent after this new Moon marks the start of Rajab, the seventh month of the Islamic calendar.
+This sighting is possible from the Americas, Africa, and the Middle East just after sunset on the 18th.

 Created by Morrison Planetarium staff, these go-to resources cover important events occurring in our Universe.

 Download the Morrison Planetarium's 2018 Pocket Almanac to stay up-to-date on eclipses, meteor showers, satellite spottings, and more.

 The Academy's Benjamin Dean lecture series hosts the world's leading experts in astronomy, astrophysics, and more.

 Morrison Planetarium is open for Thursday NightLife events, featuring special shows and presentations.